 The return of foods so brightly colored just lifts my spirit, a departure from all the things roasted that we embrace during winter.
 Laura combines two perennial favorites in this creamy soup, seemingly perfect for a rainy day and the smell of spring hitting the ground.

-You can take asparagus and “rice” out of it simply by cutting them into grain-sized pieces!
+You can make “rice” out of asparagus by cutting the spears into grain-sized pieces!
 Combined with caramelized shallots, olive oil and some sheep’s milk cheese, it was a creative, light take on one of my favorite comfort foods.
 If you can’t find white asparagus, you can make cauliflower rice instead, and proceed with the recipe.

 If this is your first time trying ramps and you’re stumped on what to do with them, condiments are always a great option.
 Imagine the flavors of buttery, garlic chive biscuits and that’s what one swipe of this green beauty will bring.